-Living with indoor plants has a number of benefits.
+Living with indoor succulents has a number of benefits.
 Not only does something green and alive brighten up any interior space, but people with indoor plants have been proven to be happier and healthier.
 Succulents are the perfect example of an indoor plant that can brighten your day to day life.

-1. Start with the Right Succulent
+1. Start with the Right Plant

 This is an essential first step in learning how to care for a succulent.